Dylan-Graham/fastapi-basic-tutorial/README.md

 - What can it do?
 Type your request payloads, GET/POST/PATCH/DELETE endpoints, Path/Query parameters, ...
 - What can't it do? (https://dev.to/fuadrafid/fastapi-the-good-the-bad-and-the-ugly-20ob, https://www.netguru.com/blog/python-flask-versus-fastapi)

-#### Disclaimer - Inside this repository you will find simple endpoint examples

 ## What we'll be covering:
 ### 1) A quick crash course in: API endpoints, API parameters, Request/Responses.